baleada/docs/src/prose/logic/classes/Storeable.md

 ## Using with TypeScript
 :::

-Nothing special to know about using `Storeable` with TypeScript!
-Enjoy IDE autocomplete and type checking while you construct and use your instance.
+Nothing special to know about using `Storeable` with TypeScript 🚀

 :::
 ## API design compliance
 :::

-::: ariaLabel="A table showing Storeable's API design compliance"  classes="wide-1 wide-3"
+::: ariaLabel="Storeable's API design compliance"  classes="wide-1 wide-3"
 | Spec | Compliance status | Notes |
 | --- | --- | --- |
 | Access functionality by constructing an instance | <BrandApiDesignSpecCheckmark /> |  |